 Finally, check the JEC's "I'm Coming Clean" website for 4th - 6th graders.
 It focuses on age-appropriate t'shuvah at the High Holidays and includes a page to help practice some Hebrew prayers.
 There's a special page for parents, too!

-3) Delaying the teaching of Hebrew decoding till 5th or 6th grade.
+3) Waiting to teach Hebrew decoding until 5th or 6th grade.
 Do we really need to be spending 4-5 years drilling our students on Hebrew letters and the decoding of prayers and rituals?
 If we used our time with them to focus on other, more compelling content, might we keep them beyond Bar/Bat Mitzvah?
 Might our time be better used on Hebrew language learning and prayer recitation?
 Yes!
 Admittedly, this is the hardest recommendation for educators and parents to wrap their heads around, but a number of educational programs have pulled decoding out of 2nd, 3rd and 4th grade and relocated it in an upper grade.

 And what else?
-The JEC has also created NEW Hebrew materials for students that have learned to decode in 3rd or 4th grade.
+The JEC created Hebrew materials for students that have learned to decode in 3rd or 4th grade.
 These all include a focus on meaning, integration of Hebrew Through Movement (for those that incorporate it), and "FlashMob" decoding practice.

 And what is the "FlashMob?"
 Rather than a teacher working with an entire class on decoding, a group of trained teens flashes into a classroom and works one-on-one or one-on-two with students using a lesson that complements the teacher's other work.
 They also have a toolkit with other supports to offer students.
 Then, 15 minutes later they flash out again!
 An orientation guide for Flashmobbers is available for free download from the jPrayer Homepage of the JEC's jPrayer site.
 In addition, the Flashmobbers have specific lessons embedded on the specific prayer/blessing pages on the jPrayer website.